haveisi/healthcare-esg-financial-analytics-case/README.md

 ![Power BI Semantic Model](assets/powerbi_semantic_model.png)

----

-## What I Built
+## What I built

-### 1. Evidence and Source Traceability
+### Evidence and source traceability

 I started with public-source documents, including community-health assessments, financial filings, and financing documents.

-Each source was tracked through a source register and linked to the analytical model so that important findings could be traced back to the original evidence.
+Each source was tracked through a source register and linked to the analytical model so important findings could be traced back to the original evidence.

-### 2. Data Preparation and Validation
+### Data preparation and validation

 I used Python and SQL to clean and structure the evidence, standardize fields and categories, and prepare decision-ready tables.

-I also added validation checks for:
+I also added checks for:

 - missing identifiers
 - invalid or incomplete values